Business Finance Jargon Buster

 Credit rating

 A credit rating is an assessment of how credit-worthy a borrower is.
 In other words, it scores the level of risk to a lender.
-The lower the risk, usually the lower the interest payments will be.
+The lower the risk, the higher chance of obtaining finance approval.

 Cross company guarantee